Diagonal entropy in many-body systems: Volume effect and quantum phase transitions: Results

-Figure \ref{phasetrans2} shows that the partition between ferromagnetic phase A and ferromagnetic phase B can be located by the condition $c=0$.
-This result can also be observed in Figure \ref{coefficients} (c).
-In FIG. \ref{phasetrans2}, we present more numerical data for both parameters $\gamma$ and $\lambda $.
-One can find that the curve determined by $c=0$ from the results of DE agree well with the known condition $\gamma ^2+\lambda ^2=1$, implying that different phases can be identified by parameters in Eq. (\ref{diagentro}).
-Here the reason is that in case $\gamma ^2+\lambda ^2=1$, the ground state is a product state, resulting in both $b=0, c=0$ for DE.
+Figure \ref{XYPhaseDiagram} shows that the partition between ferromagnetic phase A and ferromagnetic phase B can be located by the condition $c=0$.
+This result can also be observed in figure \ref{fig:coefficients} (c).
+In figure \ref{XYPhaseDiagram}, we present more numerical data for both parameters $\gamma$ and $\lambda $.
+One can find that the dots determined by $c=0$ from the results of DE agree well with the known condition $\gamma ^2+\lambda ^2=1$ (red solid curve), implying that different phases can be identified by parameters in equation (\ref{Eq:diagentro}).
+Here the reason is that in case $\gamma ^2+\lambda ^2=1$, the GSs are product states \cite{XYfactorization1,XYfactorization2}, resulting in both $b=0, c=0$ for DE.
 Therefore, numerically by forcing $c(\lambda )=0$ in DE, we can distinguish the two different ferromagnetic phases A and B to obtain the partition in the phase diagram.

-The Ising model with transverse field is well known.
-We present the results of Ising model in the supplementary material \cite{sup}.